scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 -----------
 Our explorations suggest that code snippets for domain-specific software libraries have several roles to play in supporting the use of such libraries.
 First, the snippets illustrate possible uses of the library, thereby, playing educational and inspirational roles.
-Second, the snippets can speed up the assembly of scripts while reducing the time spent on debugging, thereby, playing a produtivity enhancement role.
+Second, the snippets can speed up the assembly of scripts while reducing the time spent on debugging, thereby, playing a productivity enhancement role.
 We hope that the *cctbxnsips* library will inspire the creation of similar libraries in other domains.